 Collier Flintlock Revolver

 Elisha Collier, a gunmaker from Boston, Massachusetts, is responsible for one of the earliest single-barreled revolvers to see moderate success, patented in 1818.
 Like early pepperbox weapons, the cylinder containing powder and ball had to be rotated manually.

 Collier’s revolver was also a flintlock, albeit a self-priming type.
 Unfortunately, the lack of a positive cylinder stop was a hazard — misalignment between the chamber and barrel was possible, damaging the frame and injuring the user.

 When Samuel Colt applied for a British patent in 1835 and an American patent the following year for his revolving gun, this marked an important point in the history of firearms development.

 Colt would revolutionize handheld firearms and manufacturing.
-While Colt didn’t design the revolver, he designed one of the first commercially successful revolvers and, pioneering parts interchangeability, the mass production of firearms.
+While Colt didn’t design the revolver, he designed one of the first commercially successful modern revolvers and, pioneering parts interchangeability, the mass production of firearms.

 Unlike previous designs that either relied on multiple barrels or the antiquated flintlock ignition system, the new Colt revolver used a single barrel with a revolving cylinder, percussion-cap ignition, and a cylinder that indexed as the hammer was cocked.

 Each chamber was loaded from the mouth, as with a muzzleloader, the powder charge and lead ball packed with an integral ramrod, and a percussion cap pressed on the corresponding nipple.